Hot Take on NFX's "5 Levels of AI Spectrum"

 Conclusion

-While I agree that there will be use cases for AI we haven’t seen yet, the focus should not be solely on generative AI – and we don’t need another level on the AI spectrum.
+While I agree that there will be use cases for AI we have yet to see, the focus should not be solely on generative AI – and we don’t need another level on the AI spectrum.

 I imagine a lot of future development in the computer vision/image/video space – and any future development would still fall into the "AI is the Product" category – or not pass the "AI Litmus test". :)